-Supervised antenatal and postnatal pelvic floor muscle training has been shown in several studies to be protective against UI particularly in high-risk groups; however, motivation and compliance issues need to be addressed to achieve better long-term results.
+Supervised antenatal and postnatal pelvic floor muscle training has been shown to be protective against UI13.14, particularly in high-risk groups.
+Antenatal pelvic floor muscle training was proven not to affect the mode of delivery as once thought.
+However, this beneficial effect did not continue on the long term and novel interventions to improve motivation and adherence are required to achieve better long-term outcome.